 Raising the ceiling on U.S. government debt has become increasingly politicized.
 Any failure to increase the total amount that the U.S. government is authorized to borrow could lead to a default on U.S. government obligations, with unpredictable consequences for economies and markets in the U.S. and elsewhere.
-Recently, inflation and interest rates have increased and may rise further.
+Recently, inflation and interest rates have been volatile and may increase in the future.
 These circumstances could adversely affect the value and liquidity of the fund's investments, impair the fund's ability to satisfy redemption requests, and negatively impact the fund's performance.